bettazzoni/python_code_katas/README.md

 1 is not a prime number.
 Prime numbers start from 2.
 So 1 has to be excluded from this kata

 ---
+## Game of life
+(From the description in [coding dojo](https://codingdojo.org/kata/GameOfLife/) )

+This Kata is about calculating the next generation of Conway’s game of life, given any starting position.
+See http://en.wikipedia.org/wiki/Conway%27s_Game_of_Life for background.

+You start with a two dimensional grid of cells, where each cell is either alive or dead.
+In this version of the problem, the grid is finite, and no life can exist off the edges.
+Grid rules:
+Given g[N][M] a grid of N*M elements.

+The grid follows the rules
+ * `g[N][] == g[0]`
+ * `g[][M] == g[][0]`
+ * `g[-1][] == g[N-1][]`
+ * `g[][-1] == g[][M-1]`

+When calcuating the next generation of the grid, follow these rules:

+   1. Any live cell with fewer than two live neighbours dies, as if caused by underpopulation.
+   2. Any live cell with more than three live neighbours dies, as if by overcrowding.
+   3. Any live cell with two or three live neighbours lives on to the next generation.
+   4. Any dead cell with exactly three live neighbours becomes a live cell.

+You should write a program that can accept an arbitrary grid of cells, and will output a similar grid showing the next generation.

+First version with Python

+---